Hyundai revs up fuel-cell plan as battery technology disappoints

 Trade media have put the initial sticker price at around $88,000, a hefty price tag for a brand that made its name with cheaper, feature-filled models.

-He said fuel-cell cars would overcome the “range anxiety” - or fear of running out of power far from a charging point - of battery-electric cars if the refueling issue was resolved.
+He said fuel-cell cars would overcome the “range anxiety” - or fear of running out of power far from a charging point - of battery-electric cars if the refuelling issue was resolved.

 A 2008 McKinsey study of 11 global carmakers predicted as many as 1 million fuel-cell electric cars on Europe’s roads by the end of the decade, but industry experts caution demand will depend on customer acceptance of the technology, government aid and, crucially, the availability of hydrogen filling stations.